8 Essential Embroidery Supplies (List for Beginners)

 Spend some time learning the options and figuring out what you want to embroider and which software will get you doing what you want to do.
 (Learn more in my reviews of embroidery machine software options.)

-- For beginners who want to edit and customize designs, Sew What Pro (read: Sew What Pro review) and Embrilliance Essentials are two of the most popular editing software.
+- For beginners who want to edit and customize designs, Sew What Pro and Embrilliance Essentials are two of the most popular editing software.

 - If you want to auto-digitize (which does have many limitations), consider SewArt.